 IMPORTANT NOTE: The SIM card used in the GSM intercom requires a data package to be included in order to send the events to the server.
-Setup of the system only requires a few short steps and help on this can be found once registered and logged in.
+Setup of the system only requires a few short steps and help on this can be found once registered and logged in (and also below).